Genivia/ugrep-indexer/README.md

 Regex patterns are converted internally by ugrep with option `--index` to a form of hash tables for up to the first 16 bytes of the regex patterns specified, possibly shorter in order to reduce construction time.
-Therefore, the first characters of a regex pattern to search are most critical to limit so-called false positive matches that may slow down searching.
+Therefore, the first 8 characters of a regex pattern to search are most critical to limit so-called false positive matches that may slow down searching.

-More specifically, a regex pattern is converted to a DFA.
+In ugrep, a regex pattern is converted to a DFA.
 An indexing hash finite automaton (HFA) is constructed on top of the DFA to compactly represent hash tables as state transitions with labelled edges.
 This HFA consists of up to eight layers, each shifted by one byte to represent the next 8-byte window over the pattern.
 Each HFA layer encodes index hashes for that part of the pattern.
 The index hash function chosen is "additive", meaning the next byte is added when hashed with the previous hash.
 This is very important as it critically reduces the HFA construction overhead.
 We can now encode labelled HFA transitions to states as multiple edges with 16-bit hash value ranges instead of a set of single edges each with an individual hash value.
 To this end, I use my open-ended ranges library `reflex::ORanges<T>` derived from `std::set<T>`.

 A very simple single string `maybe_match()` function with the prime 61 index